Robert the Doll is apparently cursing people left and right, and a new Twitter hashtag has emerged in the chaos. That’s right: #SorryRobert.

 To catch you up on the story so far, Robert is a cursed little bundle of cloth and straw currently sitting in a chair at a museum in Key West, Florida.
 I imagine right now he’s chilling out peacefully enjoying the isolation, but his story is getting more attention than ever.

-It’s been about half a year since I wrote my last update on this peculiar phenomenon (h/t The Anomalist for sharing that the other day).
+It’s been about half a year since I wrote my last update on this peculiar phenomenon.
 For some time now, people online have been apologizing profusely to the unusual doll in the sailor’s outfit.

 The curse traditionally involves being at the Fort East Martello Museum and taking a picture of Robert the Doll — if it doesn’t grant you permission to do so, you might wind up cursed, in which case the only way to break said curse is to write a kindly worded apology letter and send it to the museum.
 At the time, however, I said I hadn’t heard of anyone claiming to have been cursed simply for viewing the pictures.